craftcms/docs/docs/getting-started-tutorial/more/graphql.md

   - `url`
 - `siteInfo.description`, processed by Markdown

-With the Twig setup, the web server provides its URL to Craft CMS, which uses its routing logic to fetch the entry and make it available as `entry` in the template.

-We don’t have routing logic running GraphQL queries, so we’ll query on the known slug `my-trip-to-bend` for this example.
-Grab any slug from one of your test entries.
+When Craft is in charge of routing, it matches the requested URL against existing entries, then loads and exposes it as `entry` in the template.
+We don’t have that routing mechanism in the GraphiQL IDE, so we’re going to specify the known slug `my-trip-to-bend` for this example.

 We also used `postDate` in two different formats, so we’re using the [GraphQL alias](https://graphql.org/learn/queries/#aliases) `postDateAlt` to return a second format for parity.